Leading Quick Disconnect Fitting Manufacturers

 The Design of a Quick-Disconnect Fitting

-How should a Quick-Disconnect Fitting be Connected and Disconnected?
+How Should a Quick-Disconnect Fitting Be Connected and Disconnected?

-Various Quick Disconnect Fittings
+Installation Best Practices for Quick Disconnect Fittings

 Snap Type

-Single End Shutoff
+Single End Shutoff Quick Disconnects

 Single End Shut Off

-Double End Shutoff
+Double End Shutoff Quick Disconnect Fittings

 Double End Shut Off